saidatsanni/Women-in-the-WorkPlace/Women in the workforce.md

 which we attempt to investigate in our study:

   - The gender wage gap continues to grow over time.
-  - Women of all age groups face gender pay gap.
+  - Women of all age groups face a gender pay gap.
   - Women face a wider pay gap as they get older.
   - Women are still faced with the gender pay gap in occupations with an equal representation of male and female workers.